-The year-to-date tax revenue increase of approximately \$1.307 billion through February, 2018 from the same period in fiscal 2017 is attributable, in large part, to an increase of approximately \$434.0 million, or 5.5%, in withholding collections, an increase of approximately \$655.9 million, or 40.4%, in income tax estimated payments, an increase of approximately \$60.4 million, or 18.3%, in income tax payments with bills and returns, an increase of approximately \$32.7 million, or 3.0%, in corporate and business tax collections, an increase of approximately \$147.1 million, or 3.5%, in sales and use tax collections, and a net increase of approximately \$46.8 million, or 3.2%, in all other taxes, which were partly offset by an increase of approximately \$69.7 million, or 9.5%, in income tax cash refunds.
-Year-to-date collections from one-time tax related settlements and judgments exceeding \$10 million each totaled \$11.0 million.
-Excluding these payments, year-to-date fiscal 2018 tax collections through February, 2018 were approximately \$725 million above the year-to-date benchmark associated with the revised fiscal 2018 tax revenue estimate of \$26.661 billion.
+The tax revenue increase of approximately \$2.145 billion from fiscal 2017 to fiscal 2018 is attributable, in large part, to an increase of approximately \$762.7 million, or 6.4%, in withholding collections, an increase of approximately \$764.7 million, or 32.2%, in income tax estimated payments, an increase of approximately \$204.7 million, or 10.5%, in income tax payments with bills and returns, an increase of approximately \$228.1 million, or 8.9%, in corporate and business tax collections, an increase of approximately \$242.5 million, or 3.9%, in sales and use tax collections, and a net increase of approximately \$118.1 million, or 5.3%, in all other taxes, which were partly offset by an increase of approximately \$175.6 million, or 11.0%, in income tax cash refunds.
+Fiscal 2018 collections from one-time tax related settlements and judgments exceeding \$10 million each totaled \$11.0 million.
+Excluding these payments, fiscal 2018 tax collections were approximately \$1.135 billion above the benchmark associated with the revised fiscal 2018 tax revenue estimate of \$26.661 billion.

-A provision in the fiscal 2018 budget requires that the Comptroller record in fiscal 2018 on the statutory basis certain sales tax revenues received in July, 2018, that under Massachusetts General Law and the Comptroller's revenue recognition policy would normally be recorded as fiscal 2019 revenue.
-The result of this provision is that 13 months of such sales tax revenue will be recorded in fiscal 2018.
-The Governor's proposed budget for fiscal 2019 includes a proposal to extend this accounting treatment for two fiscal years.
+A provision in the fiscal 2018 budget required that the Comptroller record in fiscal 2018 on the statutory basis of accounting certain sales tax revenues received in July, 2018, that under Massachusetts General Law and the Comptroller's revenue recognition policy would normally be recorded as fiscal 2019 revenue.
+The result of this provision was that 13 months of such sales tax revenue would be recorded in fiscal 2018.
+This requirement has now been repealed.
 See "COMMONWEALTH BUDGET AND FINANCIAL MANAGEMENT CONTROLS - Fiscal Control, Accounting and Reporting Practices of the Comptroller; Statutory Basis of Accounting."